maayane/SLAB-Diffusion/README.md

 ## How to run the `SLAB-Diffusion` code?

 ### Edit the params.py file
-The default errors are those used in Soumagnac et al. 2018.
+The default parameters are those used in Soumagnac et al. 2018.
 After every modification of `params.py`, rerun

 ```python